mkb/orthogonal/_posts/2007-07-05-Desert-island-discs.md

 9. Kraftwerk, "Computer World" - Made quite an impression on me just as my love of computers was burgeoning.
 10. The Cult, "Beyond Good and Evil" - Their varied catalog made this a tough choice, but my list was short on hard rock, so here it is.

+##Runners up
-Runners up:  Musik, Back in Black, Praise the Fallen, Axis: Bold as Love.
+Musik, Back in Black, Praise the Fallen, Axis: Bold as Love.